Tilottama, Rupandehi: Etymology

 Tilottama Municipality is named after the local river Tilottama.
 Whereas, the Tilottama river was named after an Apsara named Tilottama as described in Hindu mythology.
 "Tila" is the Sanskrit word for sesame seed or a bit and "uttama" means better or higher.
 Tilottama therefore means the being whose smallest particle is the finest or one who is composed of the finest and highest qualities.

 Administrative divisions

 Health

-There are many private clinics and government health-posts.
-Beside these, there are auxiliary centers and private medical halls in every part of the Municipality.
-But the citizens of municipality are not far from the regional hospital of Butwal and Bhairawaha, which is just 10 km away from the area.
-The Crimson Hospital, Lumbini Eye care center and other Dental and medical centers of the Manigram are serving more than 50% patient of this Municipality.
+There are many private clinics and government health posts.
+Besides these, there are auxiliary centers and private medical halls in every part of the Municipality.
+However the citizens of the municipality are not far from the regional hospital of Butwal and Bhairawaha, which is just 10 km away from the area.
+The Crimson Hospital, Lumbini Eye Care Center and other Dental and medical centers of the Manigram are serving more than 50% patients of this Municipality.

 Education

 Tilottama Campus was established in 1996 as the first private college in Rupandehi.